| Common Tactical Problems"Everyone has these once in awhile."

 so fast.
 It's important not to give the faster player too much room," Paul adds.

-"You want to disrupt him enough to make him look down at his feet." |
+"You want to disrupt him enough to make him look down at his feet." | This is expert advice written by Tim Nash

 for the High School Edition of Soccer, Jr. Magazine.
 It found it's way to us through